MicherGit/Zetamod/README.md

-# Zetamod
+# Zetamod Beta
-A multi-functional 1.17 mod that does a lot of things.
+A multi-functional utility mod for fabric __21w14a__ that does a lot of things.

 ### Latest Update: [21w14a] Zeta's Mod v1.0.0 beta.
 ### Latest Build: [21w14a] Zeta's Mod v1.0.0 beta.